-For term insurance, agents typically get a 50-90% commission on your first year premium.
+- Term Insurance Commission: For term insurance, agents typically get a 50-90% commission on your first-year premium.
 For this, there is usually no trail, but sometimes there might be.

 Why You Keep Getting Calls From Insurance Agents

-Have you ever wonder why you received the call or does this sound familiar?
+Have you ever wondered why you received the call or does this sound familiar?

-Well, the reason they pitch you to convert your term life insurance to permanent life insurance is because your term insurance paid your agent in the first year, up front, and then nothing for the life of the policy.
+Well, the reason they pitch you to convert your term life insurance to permanent life insurance is that your term insurance paid your agent in the first year, upfront, and then nothing for the life of the policy.

 So, nothing is in it for the agent if all their clients have term insurance because they rarely receive a trail on those policies.